Frequently Asked Questions about the Library & Archives

 You can place a request for the book through our online system or at the library circulation desk.

-- Once logged in select the HOME tab and search for the title you are seeking.
+- Once logged in search for the title you are seeking.

-- You can review your pending requests in the MY ACCOUNT tab
+- You can review your pending requests in the MY ACCOUNT link located in the upper right hand corner of the screen.

 - You will receive an email when you requested item arrives back at the library.